Forethoughts/forethoughts-datastudio/docs/computing/spark/spark_ui.rst

 Access Spark UI remotely
 ------------------------

-If you're using some environment that a
+If you're using some environment that accesses to the other local ports are limited (for example, n